 The standard ticket (~$24 for adults) only covers the ferries and access to the grounds of both Liberty Island and Ellis Island.
 If you want to go up into the pedestal, crown or torch of the Statue of Liberty, you’ll need to buy additional tickets.
 If you have a NYC CityPass (like we did), your CityPass only covers the ferry as well, so you’ll need to buy additional tickets to get into the pedestal, crown or torch.
 When we were there (in 2022), the crown was closed, but it was an additional $23 per person to go up into the pedestal.
 You’ll definitely want to make advance reservations if you want to go up into the pedestal (or crown).
 Currently, visitors are not allowed up into the torch at all.

-Is it worth it to go inside the Statue of Liberty (pedestal / crown)?
+Is it worth it to go inside the Statue of Liberty pedestal or crown?

 Whether it’s worth it to go inside the Statue of Liberty instead of just touring the grounds will depend on your situation.
 Due to various circumstances I haven’t been able to get up into the pedestal or crown yet.
 Some of it has been not wanting to pay the extra money, and some of it has just been timing.
-You’re definitely going to want to make upfront reservations to enter the pedestal and crown, since it sells out pretty often.
+You’re definitely going to want to make upfront reservations to enter the pedestal and crown, since it sells out pretty often and sometimes far in advance.
 I don’t think it’s a horrible experience just being down on the ground and visiting the museum that is on Liberty Island.

 I do think that it would be cool to go up into the crown though – maybe next time I’m there, though I’m running out of kids that haven’t been to New York 🙂